Summit Middle School (Coquitlam): Academics

 The school participates in the BC government's Foundation Skills Assessment exam in grade 7, as well as maintaining its own academic honour roll and offering a yearly award called the "Summit Award".
 In the 2006/2007 school year, Summit Middle had a participation rate of 100% in the FSA's.
 The school also offers math contests to willing students, akin to the national Euler Contest (7th grade) and Pythagoras Contest (6th grade students).
 In 2003, the school was selected to be part of NASA's "Odyssey of the Mind" educational program, and was visited by the program's founder Samuel Micklus.
 The school also had a student win one of the Junior Achievement of B.C.'s 2000 Awards for academic excellence.
 In 2017 the school added a course called Coding and Design.
 In this course students will learn how to code on programs such as Make Block.

+Arts

+Summit has two concert bands, a jazz band, and Choir in addition to music explorations classes.
+The music program presents events throughout the year, including school concerts, assemblies, district band days, choir days, and music festivals.
+The school's drama program has previously been involved in the production of the play Fiddler on the Roof Junior, and the Summit drama club performed Guys and Dolls Jr., as well as Aladdin Jr.

+Extracurricular activities

+The school also offers several leadership programs for the students such as Community Service, Spirit Crew, Athletic Assistants, and Student Voice.
+Summit Middle School offers a variety of clubs to students such as Chess Club, Cubing Club, Crunchers Club, Leadership Club, and many more.
+The school also participates in a yearly Terry Fox Run every year and has participated for 20 years.